• Skip to primary navigation

 How to make lactose-free yogurt cake?

-To make a yogurt cake lactose-free, opt for soy milk yogurt without changing the quantities of the basic recipe.
+To make a yogurt cake lactose-free, use soy milk yogurt without changing the recipe quantities.

 How to make vegan yogurt cake?